mezo-org/musd/docs/README.md

 Someone's full debt can be cancelled in this way.
 For example, if Carol redeemed $1000 instead of $50, then Alice's debt would be fully paid, and she would be left with $300 worth of collateral.
 The remaining collateral is sent to the `CollSurplusPool`.
 Alice can collect it by calling `BorrowerOperations.claimCollateral`.

+## Supporting Ideas

+### Gas Compensation

+When a user opens up a trove, an extra flat $200 mUSD is minted for gas compensation, sent to the `GasPool`, and added to the borrower's debt.
+This debt is included when calculating the user's collateral ratio.

+When a trove is liquidated, the whole debt (including the $200 gas compensation) is paid.
+The initiator of the liquidation is sent the $200 gas compensation, to offset any gas they might pay to call the liquidation function, especially in times of high network traffic.

+In other situations (redemption, closing a trove, repaying debt), the last $200 of debt of a trove is paid by the Gas Pool.

+For example, say that Alice wants to mint $2000 mUSD with $3000 of BTC as collateral.
+Alice will receive $2000, $200 will be sent to the Gas Pool, and a origination fee of $10 (0.5%) is sent to the protocol.

+Alice's total debt, for liquidations or calculating collateral ratios, is $2210.

+If Bob liquidates Alice, The stability pool burns $2210 and the Gas Pool sends Bob $200.

+If Bob fully redeems Alice, only $2010 can be redeemed; the Gas Pool burns the remaining $200 to close Alice's trove.

+If Alice closes her own trove, she only needs to pay back $2010; the Gas Pool will burn the remaining $200 to pay off all of the debt.

 ## Key Changes from THUSD

 Much of mUSD comes from [Threshold USD](https://github.com/Threshold-USD/dev), but there are a few key differences to highlight: